 What does it cost to tow a car?
 How much does it cost to tow my car?
 The answer to these questions depends on several factors, including what kind of vehicle you’re towing, where you live, and who’s doing the towing.

-While some industry-wide costs (such as paying your tow truck driver) remain consistent, other costs (such as your auto insurance deductible) will depend on your circumstances.
+While some industry-wide costs (such as paying your tow truck driver) remain consistent, others (such as your auto insurance deductible) will depend on your circumstances.

 But don’t worry – we’ll cover it all in this article!